MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 ## Limitations

-- The guest experience has limitations by design.
+- The guest calling experience has limitations by design.
 For a full list of what a guest can and can't do in Teams, see [Guest calling experience in Teams](https://docs.microsoft.com/microsoftteams/guest-experience).

 - The Dynamics 365 Guides PC app does not support guest access.

+- Anyone with a consumer email account (for example, an Outlook.com or Gmail.com account) can be a guest user in Azure Active Directory, but users with these types of email accounts are not supported as guest users in Dynamics 365 Guides.

+> [!NOTE]
+> A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## Restrict guests from searching when making calls in Dynamics 365 Guides